-For members of group management, the bonus is calculated based on achieved targets, with 1/3 of the bonus being based on each of the following factors: the Group's pre-tax profit, profits in the relevant business area and operational targets.
-In the case of administrative managers, the factors "operational profits" and "operational targets" are based on an average for the different operations.
-Specific operational targets are set annually based on the Group's overarching targets and priorities.
-These operational targets will typically incorporate factors such as the absence of injuries, a reduction in absence rates, increases in the proportion of women operational managers, cash flow, greenhouse gas emissions cuts and similar parameters.
+To provide competitive terms and ensure a performance focus, the Group CEO and senior executives may participate in a bonus programme offering a maximum bonus of 50% of individual annual salary.
+The bonus is calculated based on achieved targets, with 1/3 of the bonus being based on each of the Group's pre-tax profit, business area profits and operational targets.
+In the case of administrative managers, the factors "business area profits" and "operational targets" are based on an average for the different operations.
+Operational targets are set annually based on the Group's overarching targets and priorities.
+These targets will typically incorporate factors such as elimination or reduction of injuries, increases in the proportion of women line managers, cash flow, greenhouse gas emissions cuts and similar parameters.

-In special cases, the Group CEO may - in consultation with the remuneration committee and on an individual basis - consider awarding an individual or discretionary bonus subject to the overall bonus cap of 50% of annual salary.
-Regardless of the assessment outcome linked to other parameters, a bonus payment may be reduced in the event of an undesirable increase in injuries, accidents or other serious incidents.
+In special cases, the Group CEO may - in consultation with the remuneration committee and on an individual basis - consider awarding a discretionary bonus capped at 50% of annual salary.
 The decision as to whether the performance criteria governing variable remuneration are met is made by the Company at the end of the relevant performance-criteria assessment period.
 Variable remuneration shall be evaluated and documented annually.

-The board considers that bonuses for senior executives and others as described above have a motivating effect and therefore make a helpful contribution to achievement of the Company's business strategy, long-term interests and sustainable commercial operation.
+The board considers that bonuses for senior executives and others as described above have a motivating effect and therefore make a helpful contribution to the achievement of the Company's business strategy, long-term interests and sustainable commercial operation.

-The Company's policy is to seek to secure a basis for claiming repayment of variable remuneration to the same extent as the Company can claim repayment of annual salary upon cessation of an employment relationship.
+The Company's policy is to seek to secure a basis for claiming repayment of variable remuneration to the same extent as the Company can claim repayment of annual salary upon cessation of the employment relationship.
 This typically applies in the event of incorrect payment, payment on grounds subsequently found to be incorrect, or breach of the employment contract.